dsheiko/nw-autoupdater/README.md

   - We subscribe for `install` events
 - `download( rManifest )` downloads the latest available release matching the host platform (according to the `packages` map of the remote manifest)
 - `unpack( updateFile )` unpacks the release archive (`zip` or `tar.gz`) in a temporary directory
+- Strategy AppSwap
+  - `restartToSwap()` closes the app and launches the downloaded release
+  - `isSwapRequest()` - checks if we need to go the swap flow (while running in tmp and therefore having the initial app directory unlocked for writing)
+  - `swap()` - backs up actual version and replaces it with the new one
+  - `restart()` - restarts the updated app from its original location
+- Strategy ScriptSwap
   - `restartToSwap()` closes the app and launches the swap script, which launches the application when it's done

 ## Distribution